Smash-And-Grabs Prompt Heavy Security Presence At Valley Fair, Santana Row As Holidays Near

 SAN JOSE (KPIX 5) – With the holiday shopping season set to begin, police and security presence were heavy at Westfield Valley Fair mall and across the street at Santana Row, in the wake of a series of disturbing retail robberies across the Bay Area.

 “It’s scary, it’s scary to have to come into work sometimes,” Indochino assistant manager Martin Torres told KPIX 5.
 “We see security outside the mall.
 They barricade and block off certain roads and even entrances to the parking structures.
 There was a Macy’s hit, there was a Lululemon, a Bloomingdale’s.
-There was a lot of places.”READ MORE: COVID: SFO Busy Again For Thanksgiving Reunions After Lifting Of Travel Restrictions
+There was a lot of places.”READ MORE: Link Found Between Smash-and-Grab Burglaries in Larkspur and Palo Alto

-Armed guards were fixed at store entrances on the eve of Thanksgiving Day, which is two days before Black Friday — one of the busiest shopping days of the year.
+Armed guards were fixed at store entrances for Black Friday — one of the busiest shopping days of the year.

 San Jose police parked their cars outside of stores, and patrolled on foot and quad vehicles at both malls.